 3 tips when to trust your intuition

 Many of us experience gut feelings that we can't explain.
 We might instantly love or hate something, or make quick judgments about someone when meeting them.
+But how do we know if you intuition is correct?

 Often as women we are told that we need to trust our intuition or our gut feelings more.